w3c/wai-curricula/intro.md

 ##### Suggested teaching methods

 **Presentational**: explain that web accessibility is achieved by a variety of technologies and components working together.
 Refer to web technologies such as HTML and components such as web browsers, authoring tools or assistive tools.
-Elaborate on how issues and repairs might depend on one particular component (e.g., if a user has an older browser, it might not support newer accessibility technologies ).
+Elaborate on how issues and repairs might depend on one particular component (eg, if a user has an older browser, it might not support newer accessibility technologies ).

 ##### Suggested activities